navegantes/JPEGsrc/README.md

-# JPEGsrc
+# JPEGsrc Codec

 A simple implementation of the algorithm JPEG encoder/decoder.

 ## Dependencies

 - [Opencv](https://opencv.org/) Opencv package utilized in reading/show of images and conversion of colors spaces ***RGB*** to ***YCbCr***.
-- [bitstring](https://pypi.python.org/pypi/bitstring/3.1.3) package used to convert the coefficients of the DCT transform.
+- [Bitstring](https://pypi.python.org/pypi/bitstring/3.1.3) package used to convert the coefficients of the DCT transform.

 ## Usage